-Record breaker Lionel Messi's career in numbers
+Record breaker Lionel Messi's career in numbers - CBBC Newsround

 That includes...

-4 Champions League trophies,
+- 4 Champions League trophies

-5 Copa Del Reys,
+- 6 Copa Del Reys

-7 Spanish Super Cups, and
+- 8 Spanish Super Cups

-3 UEFA Super Cups.
+- 3 UEFA Super Cups

-But that's just for Barcelona, he's also won an Olympic Gold medal with Argentina at Beijing 2008 and he also won the under-20 World Cup.
+But that's just for Barcelona.
+He's also won an Olympic gold medal with Argentina at Beijing 2008 and he also won the under-20 World Cup.

-Last but definitely not least as well as all of his goals and trophies he's also won plenty of personal accolades as well including an astonishing 5 Ballon D'Ors when he was voted the world's best footballer.
+Last but definitely not least, as well as all of his goals and trophies, he's also won plenty of personal accolades, including an astonishing five Ballon D'Ors when he was voted the world's best footballer.

 What a player!